Chicago, IL Medical Malpractice Lawyers

 Only after the negligence of a physician / medical institution has been established can the damages attributable to the negligence must be evaluated.
 Certainly, there are physician errors that result in catastrophic consequences for the patient and their family.
 However, given the large hurdle the Illinois Legislature has put into place just to file a medical malpractice case it is important to consider the overall value of a case prior to the commencement of a case.

-Prosecuting medical mistakes
+Prosecuting medical mistakes made by healthcare institutions

 Medical malpractice cases remain some of the most vigorously defended personal injury cases.
 A team of researchers a team of researchers from Massachusetts General Hospital analyzed 10,056 resolved medical malpractice cases from 2002 to 2005.
 Their findings published in the Archives of Internal Medicine paint a fairly ominous success rate for those pursuing a medical malpractice lawsuit.
 Amongst the findings: